 We require a significant amount of cash to fund our operations.
 We require capital to fund any expansion of our manufacturing capacities and our research and development activities in order to remain competitive in the solar industry.
 Future expansions, changes in market conditions or other developments will also cause us to require additional funds.
-Due to prevailing market conditions and industry practice, we have been providing longer credit terms to a number of customers (as it has become customary in the industry to do so), which has had effect on our cash flows.
-Such customers who have high credit worthiness may be granted longer credit terms, however, we do not amend contracts once delivery is deemed to have occurred.
-Moreover, as of December 31, 2013, our current liabilities exceeded our current assets by \$506.2 million.
-While we had cash and cash equivalents of \$86.8 million as of December 31, 2013 and a positive cash flow from operations of \$118.6 million, we also had short-term bank borrowings of \$629.2 million all due within one year, and the current portion of our long-term bank borrowings amounted to \$43.9 million, which is not expected to be renewed.
+Due to prevailing market conditions and industry practice, we have been providing longer credit terms to a number of customers (as it has become customary in the industry to do so), which has had a negative effect on our cash flows.
+Such customers who have high credit worthiness may be granted longer credit terms; however, we do not amend contracts once delivery is deemed to have occurred.
+Moreover, as of December 31, 2014, our current liabilities exceeded our current assets by \$477.3 million.
+While we had cash and cash equivalents of \$99.8 million as of December 31, 2014, we had a negative cash flow from operations of \$121.7 million, short-term bank borrowings of \$624.9 million all due within one year, and the current portion of our long-term bank borrowings amounted to \$29.8 million, which is not expected to be renewed.

-As of December 31, 2013 several factors have raised doubt about our ability to continue as a going concern for the foreseeable future, including (i) the solar industry being negatively impacted by a number of factors including excess capacity, reduction of government incentives in key solar markets, higher import tariffs and the European debt crisis, (ii) for the year ended December 31, 2013, we incurred an operating loss of \$221.4 million, and (iii) as of December 31, 2013, our current liabilities exceed our current assets by \$506.2 million.
+As of December 31, 2014, several factors have raised substantial doubts about our ability to continue as a going concern for the foreseeable future, including: (i) we incurred a net loss of \$33.6 million and a negative operating cash flow of \$121.7 million for the year ended December 31, 2014 (ii) as of December 31, 2014, our current liabilities exceeded our current assets by \$477.3 million, and (iii) there is a put option held by our convertible senior note holders, whereby on March 15, 2016 they may require us to repurchase for cash all or any portion of the notes at a price equal to 100% of the principal amount of the convertible senior notes plus any accrued and unpaid interest.
 These factors could adversely affect our ability to meet our ongoing financing needs as well as to obtain third party financing, which is subject to a number of uncertainties, including our future financial condition, operations and reputation, general market conditions in our industry and economic, political and other conditions in China and elsewhere.
 For example, weakening global economic conditions and macroeconomic factors in the PRC, such as credit tightening policies implemented by the Chinese government, may negatively impact our ability to obtain financing in a timely manner or on commercially acceptable terms.

 We may not be able to refinance our borrowings as they mature.
-In the event that we are unable to obtain extensions of these borrowings or sufficient alternative financing at reasonable terms to make repayments, as we do not expect to be able to generate sufficient cash from operating activities in 2014 to repay all of these borrowings, we may not be able to repay such borrowings in full or at all when due and, if we were to default on the repayment of these borrowings, would not be able to continue our operations as a going concern.
+In the event that we are unable to obtain extensions of these borrowings or sufficient alternative financing at reasonable terms to make repayments, as we do not expect to be able to generate sufficient cash from operating activities in 2015 to repay all of these borrowings, we may not be able to repay such borrowings in full or at all when due.
+If we were to default on the repayment of these borrowings, we would not be able to continue our operations as a going concern.
 Moreover, future turbulence in global economic conditions and the potential impact on the liquidity of financial institutions may have an adverse effect on our ability to fund our operations and future expansion through borrowings or our ability to borrow on terms that we believe to be reasonable, or at all.
 Our operations, results of operations and growth prospects may be materially and adversely affected if the global economic conditions worsen or do not improve.